sime2408/scrapalot-research-assistant/README.md

 DB_GET_ONLY_RELEVANT_DOCS: If this is set to `true` only documents will be returned from the database.
 Program won't go through the process of sending chunks to the LLM.

 OPENAI_USE: Whether to use this model or not, if yes, different embeddings should be used

-GPU_IS_ENABLED: Whether or not your GPU environment is enabled.

 OPENAI_API_KEY: OpenAI key for http calls to OpenAI GPT-4 API
 HUGGINGFACEHUB_API_TOKEN: Token to connect to huggingface and download the models